But what else do we know about Carrie Johnson, the prime minister's wife?

 Mrs Blair continued to work as a lawyer and often made headlines for her actions.

-She once phoned TV show Richard and Judy to complain that her husband never buys her flowers, as well as speaking out on policy issues.
+She once phoned TV show Richard and Judy to complain that her husband never bought her flowers, as well as speaking out on policy issues.

 "She was the first prime ministerial spouse who was thought to earn more than her husband," says history lecturer Dr Martin Farr from Newcastle University.

 Mrs Blair's successors - Sarah Brown and Samantha Cameron - used their position to champion charitable causes, and both held receptions in Downing Street.